LokeshwaranV/Portfolio/index.md

 ## Understanding Data Structures and Algorithms in Python using departmental store data set
 ## Description
 The Departmental Store Automation project is a Python-based solution designed to streamline operations in departmental stores.
-As the Tech Lead for a software company, I developed this project to automate tasks such as billing, inventory management, and sales analysis for departmental stores like Walmart and Amazon Fresh.
+As a part of this assingment, I developed this project to automate tasks such as billing, inventory management, and sales analysis for departmental stores like Walmart and Amazon Fresh.
 <br>
 The project includes features like: <br>